emeka-osuagwu/Candy/README.md

 ```

 #find($id)
-- Finds and return single entity from the databaes.
+- Finds and return single entity from the database.

 ```
 $users = User::find($id);